HMS Protector (T 98)

 At 1530 hours, HMS Nubian and HMS Mohawk rejoined the fleet having been detached late in the morning to investigate Navarinon Bay.

 At 1630 hours the convoy arrived at Suda Bay less Olna escorted by Calcutta and Wryneck, these ships arrived at 0630/1.
+The Australian destroyers remained out on A/S patrol until HMS Protector completed a net barrier on 2 November.

 At 1830 hours, when the fleet was in position 36°15’N, 21°30’E course was changed to 280°.